 Which brings me to the second mystery of the week.

-I had also started to notice, when walking across the deck toward my cottage door, a pissy smell.
-So there was also a sneaking suspicion that raw sewage was spilling under my deck after every flush due to a burst pipe or something equally unfortunate.
+I had also just noticed — when walking across the deck toward my front door — a pissy smell.
+So.
+There was also a sneaking suspicion that raw sewage was spilling under my deck after every flush due to a burst pipe.
+Or something equally unfortunate.
 This could explain the sporadic splatter splat splat pitter pat that I’d heard on the deck.
 Maybe it only sounded like it was on the roof.
 A ventriloquist sound effect.
 But if it was raw sewage, wouldn’t I be smelling #2 in addition to #1?

 It worried me enough to put the mystery sound/smell combo at the top of the next day’s maintenance list.
-The handyman validated my concern the following morning when, upon reaching the top deck stair, did not offer salutation, but rather asked through my kitchen window, “Why I smellin’ piss?”
+The handyman validated my concern the following morning.
+Upon reaching the top deck stair, he did not offer the usual salutation.
+Instead, he asked through my kitchen window, “Why I smellin’ piss?”